kshulgina/codetta/README.md

 	./setup.sh

 This will check Python package requirements and set up a local version of HMMER.
+Note that on MacOS, you'll need XCode installed so that HMMER can compile.

 Codetta additionally requires: